KrotosBenjamin/KrotosBenjamin.github.io/pages/contact.md

 Consulting inquiries related to omics analysis are welcome through the form below.

-Feel free to use the contact form—we would love to hear from you!
+Feel free to use the contact form -- we would love to hear from you!

 <!-- <button name="button" onclick="mailto:kynon.benjamin@northwestern.edu">Email</button> -->